-The VALOR Initiative provides all levels of law enforcement with tools to help prevent violence against law enforcement officers and enhance officer safety, wellness, and resiliency.
+The VALOR Program provides all levels of law enforcement with tools to help prevent violence against law enforcement officers and enhance officer safety, wellness, and resiliency.
 VALOR is a comprehensive effort that includes classroom and Web-based training, research, and resources for sworn state, local, and tribal law enforcement officers.

 Timely sharing of information among law enforcement and public safety entities is a critical component of safeguarding our communities and our country.
 IIR continues to be at the forefront, supporting information sharing efforts among all levels of government, while ensuring that citizens’ privacy, civil rights, and civil liberties are protected.

 This program promotes effective information sharing by clarifying the various rules and regulations that govern the collection, receipt, storage, and dissemination of criminal intelligence information and promotes the protection of privacy, civil rights, and civil liberties.

 The U.S. Department of Justice’s Global Justice Information Sharing Initiative (Global) was created to support the broadscale exchange of pertinent justice and public safety information.
 It promotes standards-based electronic information exchange to provide the justice community with timely, accurate, and accessible information in a secure and trusted environment.